rust-lang/rust/src/doc/nomicon/vec-into-iter.md

 impl<T> Drop for IntoIter<T> {
     fn drop(&mut self) {
         if self.cap != 0 {
-            // drop any remaining elements
+            // Drop any remaining elements.
             for _ in &mut *self {}

             let align = mem::align_of::<T>();